“I made a lot of mistakes, if I had someone tell me what to do I would have saved $10,000”

 Christy Laurence founder of Instagram planning app, PLANN, was inspired to start her business after her personal Instagram feed started generating revenue and interest from brands.

-Realising there was a gap in the market for an app which allows you to visually create your Instagram story, schedule content and analyse what’s engaging your audience she set out to bring her idea to life.
+Realising there was a gap in the market for an app which allows you to visually create your Instagram story, schedule content and analyze what’s engaging your audience she set out to bring her idea to life.

-In this interview Christy shares her journey and tips for anyone starting out their business.
+In this interview, Christy shares her journey and tips for anyone starting out their business.

 - When you have an idea, sit on it for a while, decide if this is something you are willing to commit.
 If it keeps keeping you awake at night, and you are all in then go for it!

 - Download every app you like playing with, and think about what you like or dislike about it?
 Watch YouTube videos, create wireframes and send it to UX experts who will give feedback.

 - When looking to hire a developer, educate yourself on the technical side.
 What is back end, front end etc?